Begonia maculata care goes by the botanical name Begonia maculata var. wightii. It is a fibrous-rooted upright Angel-Winged cane Begonia.

 Bacterial Leaf Spot

 Small, brown, or black water-soaked spots on leaf blades indicate bacterial leaf spots.
-It is caused by bacteria and might lead to the collapse of a leaf if more spots occur.
+Bacteria cause it and might lead to the collapse of a leaf if more spots occur.

 Bacterial leaf spots usually start on older leaves, according to the University of California.